DAR3D3V1L/AlgoInspect/README.md

 # AlgoInspect ⚡

-An AI-powered tool that analyzes your LeetCode solutions — gives you time/space complexity, approach breakdown, optimization tips, edge cases, and more.
+An AI-powered tool that analyzes your Algo/Code and gives you time/space complexity, approach breakdown, optimization tips, edge cases, and more.

 I originally built this for my own personal use while practicing DSA.
 I kept copy-pasting my code into ChatGPT just to get complexity analysis and it was getting annoying, so I made this.
 Figured someone else might find it useful too, so here it is.